BeatrizToledo/paper/Short_Read_Sequencing_Transcriptome/README.md

 <div align="justify">

-This folder contains the code to assemble a transcriptome from paired-end bulk short-reads sequencing data using hisat2 and stringtie.
+This folder contains the code to assemble a transcriptome from paired-end bulk short-reads sequencing data using hisat2 and stringtie (short_read_sequencing_transcriptome, i.e. SRS.gtf).

 For this assembly, an Ensembl mm10 gtf file filtered for trasncripts with high support level (TSL 1 or 2) was used as a reference: "mm10_filtered.gtf".
 The reference fasta file "Mus_musculus.GRCm38.dna.primary_assembly.fa" was obtained from Ensembl.